 The organisers of the Rightmove MK Marathon Weekend, scheduled for 2-3 May and acting as an England Masters Marathon qualifying event, have confirmed the event will be postponed.
 The new date is expected to be 5-6 September but this has not been fully confirmed.

 Eastern Track and Field champs

-The Eeat AA Committee has, regretfully, decided that the 2020 Track and Field Championships has been cancelled.
-At present the cancellation refers only to these Championships planned for Cambridge on 20 June 2020.
-EAA are currently optimistic that the Hibbard Trophy Meeting , planned for Peterborough, and the Combined Events meeting, scheduled for Bury St Edmunds – both with dates in September – will go ahead.
+The East AA Committee has, regretfully, decided that the 2020 Track and Field Championships has been cancelled.
+The Hibbard Trophy Meeting , planned for Peterborough, and the Combined Events meeting, scheduled for Bury St Edmunds – both with dates in September – have also both now been cancelled.

 Area & National Road Relays